D0liphin/oliveriliffedotnet/blog/olis-little-guide-to-cxl/index.md

 additional CPUs through a proprietary interconnect.
 It is natural in this design to put CXL.mem devices behind the home agent, as this is the same location DDR-attached memory would go.

+## CXL 2.0

+I bet you're excited for this.
+That was just CXL 1.0.

+Multiple hosts may wish to use multiple devices, with some overlap.

+In order to achieve this, we use a CXL switch.

+A CXL switch fits into a PCIe slot (I'm guessing?).

+We physically connect both hosts to the CXL switch.

+However, while they are both physically just connected to the switch as normal, they see a virtual CXL switch instead, as configured inside the CXL switch.

+Each host has a complete view of the network defined by the CXL switch.
+This view is called the virtual hierarchy (VH).

+Virtual CXL switches are configured by the fabric manager and do the routing.

+all output devices are connected to the same physical CXL switch.

+The CXL switch determines which one to output to based on the active virtual bridges as managed by the virtual cxl switches.

+However, this virtualization is done by the CXL switch by tracking the address maps, which is expensive so we cannot scale more than a single layer in CXL 2.0.